Verinag: Airport

 Nearest airport is Srinagar International Airport with scheduled flights from Delhi and Jammu.
 Srinagar International Airport is 82 km away from Verinag.

 Road

 Verinag can be reached by road by taking National Highway 1A between Jammu and Srinagar.
 It lies at a distance of 6–8 km from National Highway 1A.
 Verinag Feeder Road Jawahar Tunnel Omoh Road and Lower Munda Verinag Road connect it to National Highway 1A.
 Verinag is also connected by road to Anantnag and Srinagar.
 Anantnag is 24 km and Srinagar is 78 km away from Verinag.

 It Also has a Link to Kokernag Through Batagund Village.
-Also Verinag is connected with NAVYUGA QAZIGUND TUNNEL by Verinag Qazigund Road Via Sadiwara which is about 6Kms of length and easy link.
+Also Verinag is connected with NAVYUGA QAZIGUND TUNNEL by Verinag Qazigund Road Via Sadiwara which is about 6 km of length and easy link.

 Railway

-Nearest railway station is Hillar Shahabad on the 119 km long Jammu–Baramulla line that runs from Baramulla to Banihal.
+Nearest railway station is Hillar Shahabad on the 119 km long Jammu–Baramulla line that runs from Baramulla to Jammu.
 It lies at a distance of 5 km from Verinag.